-The success of an initial exchange offering (IEO) is measured based on a set of indicators.
-To assess a crypto project’s progress, one needs to know the token price, number of community members, completed roadmap stages, and promises fulfilled.
-However, the essential objective of an endeavour striving to disrupt the market is liquidity.
-The more cryptocurrency exchanges host a project’s IEO, the higher the chances to let the token gain traction.
+The success of an initial exchange offering (IEO) is measured by several metrics: token price, number of community members, roadmap milestones passed, and promises fulfilled.
+However, the most important thing for a crypto project seeking to become sensational is to achieve liquidity.
+The more cryptocurrency exchanges launch your IEO, the higher the chances to let the token gain traction.

-Initial exchange offerings are a rapidly growing thing.
-According to Inwara, IEO-embarked projects sourced 1.63 billion in H1 2019.
-In the second half, the trend kept on growing, driven by major exchanges that preserve the momentum on their launchpads.
-For instance, Binance hosts IEOs every week.
+Initial exchange offerings are a rapidly growing business.
+According to Inwara, projects raised $1.63 billion via IEOs in H1 2019.
+In the second half, the trend kept on growing.
+This is driven by major exchanges that preserve the momentum on their launchpads.
+For instance, Binance launches IEO every week.

 BitTorrent holds the liquidity leader ground

-Launched last year, BitTorrent is now considered one of the earliest IEOs.
-Today, the BTT token is ranked the most liquid by number of exchanges (34 as of the date of writing this text) where it’s listed via IEO.
-BitTorrent outpaced rival tokens: exchange offerings of Matic Network and Super Zero both spawned on 10 platforms.
-In total, those three top performers are way too greater than their competitors in terms of current ROI and all-time high ROI.
-The relationship between the number of exchanges and project success is more than obvious.
+Launched last year, BitTorrent was one of the earliest initial exchange offerings.
+Today, BTT token is considered the most liquid by number of exchanges (there are 34 of them) where it is listed via IEO.
+It is followed by the Matic Network and Super Zero tokens, each started on 10 launchpads.
+This trio leads in terms of current ROI (return on investment) and ATH ROI (all-time high ROI).
+The relationship between the number of launchpads and the crypto project performance is obvious.

-The one fact is initial exchange offerings turned up the heat in the crypto market this year.
-The other fact, however, is that most of the token projects are not likely to achieve the same liquidity as BTT, MATIC, and SERO.
-This said, from 65 IEOs launched since 1 June, over a half couldn’t make it to another platform beside their launchpads.
-As a result, they faced restricted accessibility, little liquidity, and poor momentum.
+Although IEOs have shaken up crypto players this year, most projects will not achieve the same liquidity that BTT, MATIC, and SERO have gained.
+This said, from 65 projects launched since 1 June, over a half did not appear on any other launchpads except the first one.
+As a result, they faced restricted accessibility, low liquidity, and poor momentum.